What does a home cinema cost?

 To get these figures, I worked everything out, according to film industry standards - the correct speaker positions, enough sound pressure level for all seats, reduced sound reflections (RdT60), plenty of screen brightness and worked out the sightlines - so everyone can watch in comfort.

-Recently CEDIA has released the new CEDIA/CTA-RP22 guidelines for immersive audio design.
+In 2023 CEDIA released the latest CEDIA/CTA-RP22 guidelines for immersive audio design.

-I had early access to the document as a member of CEDIA Standards working groups, so I've been working to the new standard for some time.
+I had early access to the document as a member of CEDIA Standards working groups, so I've been working to the new standard for longer.
 More about RP22.

 You say 'from'?